 Stock Grants.
 A key employee or director generally will recognize ordinary income for federal income tax purposes when such individual's interest in a Stock Grant is no longer subject to a substantial risk of forfeiture.
 Such income will equal the excess of the then fair market value of the Common Stock subject to such Stock Grant over the purchase price, if any, paid for such stock.
-The Company generally will be entitled to a federal income tax deduction. n an amount equal to the ordinary income recognized by the key employee or director in the same taxable year in which the key employee or director recognizes such income, if the Company satisfies the applicable federal income tax reporting requirements.
+The Company generally will be entitled to a federal income tax deduction. n an amount equal to the ordinary income recognized by the key employee or director recognizes such income, if the Company satisfies the applicable federal income tax reporting requirements.